glazzara/vaucanson1/doc/README.txt

 	make sanity-check
 	make check

-``make demos`` will build example binaries.  ``make sanity-check`` will make sure that Vaucanson's header files can be included and compiled.  ``make check`` will run the test suite to check the whole library.
+``make demos`` will build example binaries in ``src/demos/``.  ``make sanity-check`` will make sure that Vaucanson's header files can be included and compiled.  ``make check`` will run the test suite to check the whole library.
 Running the test suite may require up to 1.5GB of free space and several hours.

 Additional features